10 Best Places to See Cherry Blossoms in Tokyo

-In late March and April, Japan welcomes cherry blossoms, otherwise known as sakura (桜).
-These soft pink and white flowers are said to be true harbingers of spring, as seeing one in means winter is over.
-Nowhere is more evident than in the city of Tokyo, as the metropolis is full of places for viewing the ephemeral flower.
-While right now we are in the throes of winter before you know it, cherry blossoms will penetrate every corner of the city,
+In March and April, Japan welcomes cherry blossoms, otherwise known as sakura (桜).
+These soft pink and white flowers are said to be true harbingers of spring, as seeing one signifies the end of winter.
+Nowhere is this more evident than in the city of Tokyo, as the metropolis is full of places for viewing the ephemeral flower.
+While right now we are in the throes of winter, before you know it, cherry blossoms will penetrate every corner of the city.
+So, where are the best places to see cherry blossoms in Tokyo?

 If you’re hoping to get yourself some prime petal-gazing spots this season, then look no further.
-Around these months, you’ll see people setting up picnic rugs at the park, under rows of cherry blossom trees, or playing outdoor sports while doing the mandatory hanami (花見), which means flower viewing.
+Around this time, you’ll see people setting up picnic rugs at the park under rows of cherry blossom trees or playing outdoor sports while doing the mandatory hanami (花見), which means flower viewing.

 Read on for our favorite places to view the sakura throughout Tokyo!

-Tip: Day hanami is common, but don’t forget about how majestic cherry blossoms look at night.
-We recommend taking a cool stroll under the starry nights with cherry blossoms when you have the chance.
+Tip: Hanami is common, but don’t forget about how majestic cherry blossoms look at night.
+We recommend taking a cool stroll under the starry night sky, with cherry blossoms, when you have the chance.

 Cherry Blossom Forecast in Japan

-Similar to Momiji (autumn leaf viewing in Japan), sakura is known to only have a 2-week lifespan.
-This is why many people take the opportunity to enjoy Sakura during the nice weather before the rain blows all the petals off.
+Similar to Momiji (autumn leaf viewing in Japan), the sakura season in Japan is fleeting and only has a 2-week lifespan.
+This is why many people take the opportunity to enjoy sakura during the nice weather before the rain blows all the petals off.

-Because different regions of Japan experience spring at different times due to different weather, the full bloom of sakura blossoms differ as well.
-Okinawa is the first place to be to see cherry blossoms bloom because of the warmer climate.
-The last place where cherry blossom blooms are Hokkaido, the north and coldest region of Japan — around late April.
+Because different regions of Japan experience spring at different times due to varying weather, the timing of the sakura blossoms’ full bloom varies accordingly.
+Okinawa is the first place to see cherry blossoms bloom because of the warmer climate.
+The last place where cherry blossom blooms is Hokkaido, the northern and coldest region of Japan, around late April.

 8 Places to Enjoy Cherry Blossoms in Tokyo